-Low-maintenance plants are becoming more and more popular with time, mostly due to the busy life we are living.
+Low-maintenance plants are becoming more and more popular with time, mostly due to the busy life we are living in.
 This is why succulents are one of the most wanted plants at the moment.
 They are not only easy to care for but are also suitable for growing in containers and are stylish and cool to look at.
-You can use them in border areas of flower beds, stone and wall beds.
+You can use them in border areas of flower beds, stone, and wall beds.

 We believe that this is just the start of the era of succulents – with the climate changes and busy lifestyle gardener will turn more and more to low-care, drought-tough plants.
 Knowing all of these facts, you are surely considering to add these little beauties to your home garden.
 Choose one of these 10 stylish succulents we are suggesting today as they are all low-maintenance, stylish and simply gorgeous.